gnosticdev/astro-hono-actions/package/README.md

 ### 2. Create your actions file

-Create a file at one of these locations (the integration will auto-discover):
+If not using a custom actions path, create a file at one of these locations:

 - `src/server/actions.ts`
 - `src/hono/actions.ts`